Resume Writing

 How to Overcome the “No Experience” Objection

-Every career changer faces the same objection: “You have never done this job before.”
-Here is how to address it before the recruiter even thinks it:
+Every career changer hears it: “You have never done this job before.”
+Here is how to silence that objection before the recruiter even thinks it:

 • Lead with proof, not promises.
-Instead of “Eager to learn digital marketing,” write “Completed Google Digital Marketing Certificate with a capstone campaign that drove 2,400 visits and 3.2% conversion rate.”
+Replace “Eager to learn digital marketing” with “Completed Google Digital Marketing Certificate — capstone campaign drove 2,400 visits, 3.2% conversion rate.”

 • Volunteer strategically.
-Offer to help a nonprofit with the skill you want to develop.
-Six months of volunteer work in your target field is legitimate experience.
+Six months of volunteer work in your target field = legitimate experience.
+Nonprofits always need help with the skills you want to build.

 • Network into informational interviews.
-Before applying, talk to people in your target role.
+Talk to people in your target role before applying.
 They will tell you exactly what keywords and skills to include.

 Frequently Asked Questions